openshift/cluster-api-actuator-pkg/pkg/e2e/README.md

 ## Overview

-This e2e tests provide a mechanism to test end-to-end the behavior of the components of the system (i.e Openshift) which relate in any manner to the machine API domain.
+This e2e tests provide a mechanism to validate OpenShift/machine-API conformance user stories regardless of the implementation details.

 Different testing suites with different primary purposes can be run here, e.g UX expectations, performance expectations, etc.